jc141x/jc141-bash/setup/arch.md

     ```sh
     sudo pacman -S --needed lib32-libglvnd lib32-nvidia-utils libglvnd nvidia
     ```
-    - *Note* Optional: For NVIDIA GPUs, add `nvidia-drm.modeset=1` as a kernel parameter to as it is recommended by Nvidia.

 ### Step 4: Install additional libraries

 Some games require additional libaries to run successfully.
 We strongly recommend the following libraries are installed.